-Last chance to demo at TC Sessions: Mobility 2020: Sales end tomorrow – TechCrunch
+Last chance to demo at TC Sessions: Mobility 2020 — package sales end tomorrow – TechCrunch

 Opportunity alert!
 We’re just five short days away from TC Sessions: Mobility 2020, a two-day event focused on building the future of transportation.
 Thousands of attendees from around the world will be looking for the latest technologies and up-and-coming startups.
 Will they find your up-and-coming startup?

-The answer is a resounding yes — if you buy an Early Stage Startup Exhibitor Package.
+The answer is a resounding yes — if you buy an Early-Stage Startup Exhibitor Package.
 Join more than 40 other early-stage startups exhibiting in our expo area and plant your company in the path of the influencers who can help drive your business forward.
 Expand your network and build sustainable relationships that can provide long-lasting benefits.

-Deadline Alert!
+Deadline alert!
 Act now because exhibitor package sales end tomorrow, October 2, at 11:59 p.m.
-(PT).
+(PDT).

 Let’s look at just some of the benefits that come from exhibiting at TC Sessions: Mobility.
 It’s a “Field of Dreams” moment — if you exhibit, they will come.
 We’re talking media hunting for their next great story, investors who want to pack their portfolio pipeline, founders looking for partnerships, brilliant engineers eager for employment and, of course, potential customers.